Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 Macro automation for production work Heaviest on Windows (macOS version lags)

-AI-powered design tools Overkill for most freelancers
+AI-powered design tools Overkill for the majority of freelancers

 Who Should Choose Affinity Designer?